-Being creative involves making something that wasn’t there before or transforming something that is already exists into something that is different.
+Being creative involves making something that wasn’t there before or transforming something that already exists into something different.
 This could be an idea, product, service, process, form, etc.

 Let’s compare that definition to something you had to do at work this week.
 How about that spreadsheet you had to develop to meet the needs of five different departments?
 Yep, sounds like creativity to me.

 What about that customer who had an unusual need and you had to figure out a solution that worked for her and your company?
-Yes, this type of problem-solving certainly requires creativity.
+This type of problem-solving certainly requires creativity.

 Why Focus on Creativity at Work?

 Being in human resources, my realm is the world of work.
-I’m passionate about creating great workplaces that engage the souls of the people in them.
+I’m passionate about creating great workplaces that engage the people in them.
 Creative ideas are born in the soul of an individual, so there is no more engaging work than that which is infused with creativity.

-When individuals are engaged in work, they are more focused, happier, internally motivated and produce a superior result.
-The natural outcome is that of an improved product or service for the customer or member.
+When individuals are engaged in work, they are more focused, happier, internally motivated, and produce a superior result.
+The natural outcome is an improved product or service for the customer, client, or member.